The Complete Guide to Grasse Perfume

 In the 16th century, the town of Grasse started manufacturing perfumed gloves, as well as farming flowers that were used for fragrances.

-The Grasse perfume production, however, started to gain real traction in the 18th century, when perfume became more popular in the society, and smelling well was a sign of being wealthy.
+The Grasse perfume production, however, started to gain real traction in the 18th century, when perfume became more popular in society and smelling good was a sign of being wealthy.

-An important contributing factor to Grasse, and the western part of the Alpes-Maritimes becoming the perfume capital of the world is its ideal climate.
+An important contributing factor to Grasse, and the western part of the Alpes-Maritimes becoming the perfume capital of the world is its ideal climate and its soil.
 The climate of this area was, and is, perfect for flowers and plants that are used for perfume, such as lavender and jasmine, among an array of different flowers.

 The perfect climate and soil made Grasse the ultimate place to grow great flowers that could later be used for perfumes of the highest standard.